thephm/microsoft_tech/planner/New MS Planner AMA.md

 Brian-Smith (CSS), Microsoft

-> The deeper resource management capabilities of Project for the web aren't exposed in new Planner at this point immrted1966 - [this article](https://learn.microsoft.com/en-us/project-for-the-web/overview-universal-resource-scheduling) will help you understand what is already available via the Power Apps interface
+> The deeper resource management capabilities of Project for the web aren't exposed in new Planner at this point

+immrted1966

+> [this article](https://learn.microsoft.com/en-us/project-for-the-web/overview-universal-resource-scheduling) will help you understand what is already available via the [[Power Apps]] interface

 ---